leunard00/leunard00/README.md

 - Game Development
 - Enterprise application development

-I have worked with ASP.NET Core to develop an entrepreneurial eCommerce application while developing complex database systems with the use of Microsoft SQL Server along with SQL scripts, these projects had me collaborating in groups spanning from 3-4 individuals.
+I have worked with ASP.NET Core to develop an entrepreneurial eCommerce application, these projects had me collaborating in groups spanning from 3-4 individuals.

 My academic journey has earned me a great deal of experience working with a variety of programming tools such as: